Batman Dark Victory Review By Deffinition

 The Longest Halloween

-Dark Victory is a HUGE undertaking.
+Batman Dark Victory is a HUGE undertaking.
 This will definitely be my longest review for a while.
 If you’ve read my Long Halloween review then you know that I absolutely loved that book.
-This sequel takes place directly after the aforementioned title and the team up of Loeb and Sale do a great job of continuing their story in both style and execution.
-This book too takes place over the space of a year and follows the Falcone family and Batman’s mission to take them down.
+This sequel takes place directly after the aforementioned title and the team of Loeb and Sale do a great job of continuing their story in both style and aesthetic.
+Similar to Long Halloween, this book takes place over the space of a year and follows the Falcone family and as Batman’s attempts to take them down.
 I highly recommend you read Long Halloween before diving into this, otherwise it’ll be like when you’re forced to watch the Twilight films by your girlfriend and you have no idea what’s going on because you don’t have a girlfriend….and you’re just watching the Twilight movies…you sad…pathetic man.

 First appearance Dick Grayson and Mr Freeze